 Alcohol affects sleep patterns

-Even a couple of drinks can interfere with the normal sleep process and the more you drink before going to bed, the more pronounced these effects are.
+Even a couple of drinks can interfere with the normal sleep process and the more one drinks before going to bed, the more pronounced these effects are.
 According to the findings, although alcohol allows healthy people to fall asleep quicker and sleep more deeply for a while, it negatively affects the second half of the night5.
 Most individuals who have few drinks prior to bedtime will suffer withdrawal symptoms during the second part of the night, as alcohol is metabolized rapidly and its blood concentrations in one’s body are negligible by then6.
 Alcohol consumption before sleep can cause increased arousals and multiple awakenings, REM rebound, reduction in slow wave sleep nightmares or vivid dreams, sweating, and general activation during the second half of the night6.
 Disruptions in REM sleep may cause daytime drowsiness, poor concentration and fatigue.
 Alcohol also results in excessive daytime sleepiness7 and clinicians have been advised to warn patients who are concerned about daytime sleepiness to limit their alcohol intake6.

 Alcohol causes breathing problems